artsy/README/playbooks/conferences.md

 ## Approval Process

 - Find an event (conference/seminar/course) that you would like to attend.
-Identify items in the agenda that will contribute to both your own growth goals as well as Artsy's business goals.
+Identify items in the agenda that will contribute to both your growth goals and Artsy's business goals.
-- Estimate any travel or lodging expenses that may be needed to attend the event using Concur to search for airfare and hotels
+- Estimate any travel or lodging expenses that may be needed to attend the event using Concur to search for airfare and hotels.
 - Speak to your manager about attending the event before purchasing tickets.
 Communicate the following items:
   - How will this event contribute to your and your team's goals?
   - What are the dates of the event?